pact-foundation/docs.pact.io/website/docs/pact_broker/tags.md

 Now we recommend that you set the [branch](/pact_broker/branches) property when you publish pacts and verification results, and use [record-deployment](/pact_broker/recording_deployments_and_releases#recording-deployments) or [record-release](/pact_broker/recording_deployments_and_releases#recording-releases) when you deploy/release.
 :::

-To find out what this means, read below!

 Tags are simple String values that belong to "pacticipant" version \(that is, application version\) resources in the Pact Broker.
 They are typically used to provide metadata about a version - the most common use cases being to indicate the git branch of a version \(eg. `master`\) or a stage \(eg `test`, `prod`\).

 Pacticipant version tags can be used for multiple purposes.